Velir/dbt-ga4/README.md

 # GA4 DBT Package

-This package connects to an exported GA4 dataset and provides useful transformations as well as report-ready dimensional models that can be used to build reports or blend GA4 data with exported GA3 data.
+This [dbt](https://www.getdbt.com/) package connects to an exported GA4 dataset and provides useful transformations as well as report-ready dimensional models that can be used to build reports.

 Features include:
 - Flattened models to access common events and event parameters such as `page_view`, `session_start`, and `purchase`